unprintable123/CTF-writeups/ctfs/tsgctf-2024/README.md

 ## CONPASS

-The signature doesn't use hash function, so we can forge the signature by making `{"time":0, "somehthing":"..."} mod n=s^e`.
+The signature doesn't use hash function, so we can forge the signature by making `{"time":0, "something":"..."} mod n=s^e`.
 Since all non-printable chars are filtered, only `"` will break the json, LLL is not necessary.
 Code is in `CONPASS/solve.py`.

 ## Easy?
 ECDLP